Western Whistler

 About the Western Whistler

 The Western Whistler belongs to the family Pachycephalidae, within the order Passeriformes.
-These birds typically live typically 5-9 years, with some individuals reaching up to 12 years..
+These birds typically live average 5 years, with a maximum recorded of 9 years..

 How to Identify a Western Whistler